Deposit vs Down Payment:

 In a real estate transaction, always make sure that you have the proper representation and have hired both a realtor and a lawyer to represent you to ensure that the deposits are handled in a professional and proper manner.

-If the property is a presale/new build (sold from the developer) then it is very common for the deposit to be made out to the developer’s solicitor in trust, or to the developer’s sales/marketing staff’s brokerage in trust.
 It is key to review the presale contract and make sure that you are aware how each deposit should be made out, and exactly who it should be made out to.

 It is important to check with your legal professional in advance as to how much funds will be required to close (down payment & closing costs included), and how they would like that payment to be received.
-For more information on closing costs, check out this blog: Closing Costs 101

 EXAMPLES OF DEPOSIT VS DOWN PAYMENT